In this article

 3. Integrations with other tools

 If you use apps like Google Calendar, Outlook, Dropbox, or Slack, check if your task manager works with them.
 This can save you a lot of time.
 For example, you can turn an email into a task, or see your to-dos right in your calendar.
-Tools like ClickUp, Notion, and Asana have strong integrations.
+Tools like ClickUp, Notion, and Asana have strong integrations, and Albato can bridge the gaps between tools that don't connect natively.

 4. Budget and pricing